The following awards may be of interest to graduate students in the Department of Spanish at Western Michigan University.

 Doctoral associateships are available to a limited number of Ph.D. students.
 The associateship, which may be awarded either for teaching or research, covers full-time tuition and also provides a stipend for an entire year (as opposed to two semesters).
 Applications for departmental assistantships and associateships are available online and from the department.

 Graduate students studying Spanish have access to the the language technology center, as well as to the language library, both located in Brown Hall.
 The library receives subscriptions to many popular Spanish-language periodicals and also offers a sizable collection of dictionaries and other reference materials.
-All students have access to the substantial collection of Hispanic materials in Waldo Library, WMU's main library, as well as to the prestigious collection of rare books and manuscripts in the Institute of Cistercian Studies and internationally renown Medieval Institute.
+All students have access to the substantial collection of Hispanic materials in Waldo Library, WMU's main library, as well as to the prestigious collection of rare books and manuscripts in the Center for Cistercian and Monastic Studies and internationally renown Medieval Institute.

 WMU offers study abroad programs in collaboration with the Universidad Autónoma de Querétaro in Querétaro, Mexico; the Universidad de Cantabria in Santander, Spain; and, the Universidad de Burgos in Burgos, Spain.
 Interested graduate students may also do part of their work abroad.